pszemraj/textsum/README.md

 pip install textsum
 ```

 The `textsum` package is now installed in your virtual environment.
-CLI commands/python API can be summarize text docs from anywhere. see the [Usage](#usage) section for more details.
+CLI commands/python API can summarize text docs from anywhere. see the [Usage](#usage) section for more details.

 ### Full Installation